jesperkha/neon/docs/lang.md

 println(arr) // [0, 1, 2, 3, 4, 5]
 ```

-Arrays have two built-in properties which you can access with the respective function:
+Arrays have two built-in properties which you can access with the respective functions:

-- `len(arr: []any)`: *length* of array.
+- `len(arr: []any)`: _length_ of array.
 The number of elements or the total size if initialized with a length.
-- `cap(arr: []any)`: *capacity* of array.
+- `cap(arr: []any)`: _capacity_ of array.
 The maximum number of elements that can be appended before needing to re-allocate.

-> Neon automatically resizes arrays to fit the elements and arrays are always 0 initialized.
+> Neon automatically resizes arrays to fit the elements and arrays are always 0-initialized.

 All built-in array functions: